Days: 13 - 17

 Background from Wikipedia

 Dresden is the capital city of the German state of Saxony.
-It is the 12th most populous city of Germany and the fourth largest by area.
-Dresden has a population of around 790,000 with 1.34 million inhabitants in hte greater metropolitan area.
+It is the 12th most populous city in Germany and the fourth largest by area.
+Dresden has a population of around 790,000 with 1.34 million inhabitants in the greater metropolitan area.
 Most of the city's population lives in the Elbe Valley.
 Dresden has a long history as the capital and royal residence for the Electors and Kings of Saxony.
 The city was known as the Jewel Box, because of its Baroque and Rococo city centre.
 The bombing of Dresden towards the end of World War II destroyed the entire city centre.
-After the war, restoration work has helped to reconstruct parts of the historic inner city.
+After the war, restoration work helped reconstruct parts of the historic inner city.

 City of Dresden